-At Volvo Cars, we’re aiming to become a carbon-neutral manufacturer in less than a decade.
-We want all our manufacturing operations to be carbon neutral by 2025, so we’re constantly improving our energy efficiency and energy supply arrangements, including through sourcing renewable energy.
+Volvo Cars aims to become a carbon-neutral manufacturer by 2025.
+To this aim, we’re constantly improving our energy efficiency and sourcing more renewable energy.

-We are making good progress.
-In January 2018, our engine factory in Skövde, Sweden, became our first plant in the Volvo Cars’ global manufacturing network to reach climate-neutral status, marking an important step towards our 2025 vision.
+In January 2018, our engine factory in Skövde, Sweden, became the first plant in Volvo Cars’ global network to reach climate-neutral status; an important step towards our 2025 vision.

-“The Skövde plant achievement is an important addition to our broader efforts in minimising our environmental footprint,” says Javier Varela, Senior Vice President of Manufacturing and Logistics at Volvo Cars.
+“This achievement is an important addition to our efforts in minimising our environmental footprint,” says Javier Varela, Senior Vice President of Manufacturing and Logistics at Volvo Cars.
 “We are pleased to be a leader within the automotive industry in the move towards climate-neutral manufacturing.”

 Safety at work is a part of our everyday habits.
 We empower our staff by sharing best practices, raising awareness and increasing training.
 We have demanding goals on risk observation and safe behaviour and we are strengthening our safety culture with Lean Leadership training and a new Global Health Promotion programme.